-Unlike some of the popular app lockers out there, a new app called PrivateMe completely erases apps, files, and their associated footprints from your smartphone.
-Think of PrivateMe as a micro-OS within your smartphone's system.
+Unlike some of the popular app lockers out there, a nifty app fittingly named App Hider completely erases apps, files, and their associated footprints from your smartphone.
+Think of App Hider as a micro-OS within your smartphone's system.
 This miniature ecosystem can operate copied apps independently, thus giving it an unprecedented layer of privacy and freedom within your handset.

 App lockers can also arouse suspicion, and may make your significant other wonder why you'd need to require a PIN for your gallery or other files.
-Since PrivateMe completely removes files from your normal OS, and isolates them in their own secure environment, it truly keeps your sensitive data out of sight and out of mind.
-Here's a guide to quickly set up and get the ball rolling with this nifty privacy app.
+Since App Hider completely removes files from your normal OS, and isolates them in their own secure environment, it truly keeps your sensitive data out of sight and out of mind.

-First thing we'll need to do is download PrivateMe, so just head over to the Play Store to install the app.
+First thing we'll need to do is download App Hider, so either head over to the Play Store, or tap on the link below to install the app.

-PrivateMe is incredibly easy to set up.
-To get started, simply open the app, and tap on the + symbol in the upper-right corner to add apps that you want to hide.
-Once you've added an app, PrivateMe will proceed to install and clone it within its system.
+Once you have both App Hider and App Hider 64 Support, you can now proceed to hide and clone apps you deem private.
+To get started, simply open the app, and tap on "Add App" on the main page to add apps that you want to hide.
+Once you've added an app, App Hider will proceed to install and clone it within its system.

 You can now delete the app from your regular system if you want to keep it private.
 You can also opt to keep both, which would give you the ability to run two different accounts on the same app, like running work and personal accounts for Facebook and other apps.

-If you have pictures that you wish to hide, simply tap on "Private Album" to get started.
-Tapping on the + symbol in the upper-right corner will open your gallery.
-From there, simply choose the pictures and videos you want to hide by tapping on them and selecting "Hide" button on the bottom.
+If you have pictures that you wish to hide, simply tap on "Gallery" to get started, and hit the + symbol in the lower-right corner on the following page.
+From there, tap "Import Photo/Video" and select the location of the target files once prompted.
+Now, tap on the photos and videos you want to copy, then hit "Import" on the bottom to finish up.

-Photos and videos that you choose to hide completely transfers over to PrivateMe, totally erasing it from your Android file system.
-Since there's technically nothing to detect, even plugging your device via USB to your PC or Mac will come up with zero results as far as your private photos and videos are concerned.
+Photos and videos that you choose to hide are copied over to App Hider, which leave you free to totally erase it from your Android file system.
+If you opt to erase the original files, they'll no longer show up since there's technically nothing to detect.
+Even plugging your device via USB to your PC or Mac will come up with zero results as far as your private photos and videos are concerned.

-How do you like PrivateMe?
+How do you like App Hider?
 Are there other apps out there that you'r recommend?
 Post your comments below and let us know what you think.